WaffleFinance/waffle-frontend/README.md

-#WaffleFinance Frontend
+# WaffleFinance Frontend

-##Tech Used
+## Tech Used

--Next.js App Router , Wagmi 2.x, Viem 2.x
+- Next.js App Router , Wagmi 2.x, Viem 2.x
--Wallet connect -> Social logins, smart accounts, OnRamp and Swap This allows for an improved security and a better user experience and onboarding for newcomers of web3.
+- Wallet connect -> Social logins, smart accounts, OnRamp and Swap This allows for an improved security and a better user experience and onboarding for newcomers of web3.